Snoring and Sleep Apnea

 Usually sleep apnea is accompanied by snoring, but not awlays.
 Sleep apnea is most easily known by abnormal pauses in breathing during sleep.
 This can happen because of a physical blockage of airflow, or a lack of respiratory effort.
 The most common apnea is when there is a physical blockage of airflow present—this is known as Obstructive Sleep Apnea (OSA).

 It is rare that individuals with this disorder notice a difficulty in their breathing.
-Oftentimes, someone who sleeps in the same room as them recognizes it by the individual’s partner.
+Oftentimes, someone who sleeps in the same room as them recognizes it.
 People with OSA are fatigued during the day, and don’t feel refreshed upon waking up in the morning.
 It is also common for patients with OSA to fall asleep watching television, take naps during the day, and it may even affect their work performance.

 In order to establish where you stand on the snoring vs. sleep apnea scale, it could be beneficial for you to participate in a sleep study.
 A sleep study will be conducted to monitor your body functions including brain activity, eye movements, muscle activity, heart rhythm, and oxygen intake.
 A sleep study can take place at a sleep center, or you can take a home testing device and monitor your sleep in the comfort of your bed.

 Treatment is available, but it varies from person to person due to the severity of the sleep apnea or snoring.
 Treatment can range from airway pressure devices and oral appliance therapy, all the way to surgery.
 Talk to Dr. Joe Tregaskes today to discuss your options for treatment!